Breadcrumb navigation

 Dedicated world-class teaching and state-of-the-art facilities prepare you for a career in this growing and fast-paced industry.

 The disciplines reflect specific career paths that demand a specialist technical and artistic focus.
 You will choose one Principal Study discipline on entry to set the bias of your studies, but may incorporate elements of others in line with your career goals.
-Postgraduates tailor a unique Electronic Music pathway combining a variety of our disciplines:
+Postgraduates tailor their studies and may combine a variety of our disciplines:

 Electronic & Produced Music contact details